neurodata/brainlit/docs/README.rst

 screenshot

-Brainlit also has tools to visualize chunks of data as 2d slices or as a 3d model. `Interactive demo <https://github.com/neurodata/brainlit/blob/master/docs/notebooks/visualization/visualization.ipynb>`_.
+Brainlit also has tools to visualize chunks of data as 2d slices or as a 3d model. `Visualization demo <https://github.com/neurodata/brainlit/blob/master/docs/notebooks/visualization/visualization.ipynb>`_.

 screenshot

 Manually Segment
 ^^^^^^^^^^^^^^^^

 Brainlit includes a lightweight manual segmentation pipeline.
-This allows collaborators of a projec to pull data from the cloud, create annotations, and push their annotations back up as a separate channel. `Interactive demo <https://github.com/neurodata/brainlit/blob/master/docs/notebooks/pipelines/manual_segementation.ipynb>`_.
+This allows collaborators of a projec to pull data from the cloud, create annotations, and push their annotations back up as a separate channel. `Auto demo <https://github.com/neurodata/brainlit/blob/master/docs/notebooks/pipelines/manual_segementation.ipynb>`_.

 Automatically and Semi-automatically Segment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Similar to the above pipeline, segmentations can be automatically or semi-automatically generated and pushed to a separate channel for viewing. `Interactive demo <https://github.com/neurodata/brainlit/blob/master/docs/notebooks/pipelines/seg_pipeline_demo.ipynb>`_.
+Similar to the above pipeline, segmentations can be automatically or semi-automatically generated and pushed to a separate channel for viewing. `Semi-auto demo <https://github.com/neurodata/brainlit/blob/master/docs/notebooks/pipelines/seg_pipeline_demo.ipynb>`_.

 API Reference
 -------------